The following review appears in The Washington Post’s 2017 Fall Dining Guide.

 Seeing is believing.
 The two-legged traffic at Monday lunch approaches Saturday-night levels at a lot of other restaurants.

 The surge can be explained by a paucity of places to eat in this slice of the city, affluent as it is.
-(Not since “The Official Preppy Handbook” have I encountered more WASPs.)
+(Not since “The Official Preppy Handbook” have I encountered so many, well, preppies.)
 A resident can go to BlackSalt or Et Voila! only so many times, darling.

 Surely the atmosphere helps attract a crowd, too.
 Rows of umbrella-shaded picnic tables out front signal a relaxed vibe, while the interior, all clean lines and streaming light, does a great job of evoking a waterfront restaurant without overdressing itself in nautical props.
 The owners estimate they poured $2.5 million into converting a former Chicken Out.
 Capacious blue booths running down the center of the dining room give patrons a view of the gleaming open kitchen, above which hang neat rows of paddles acquired from a canoe company in Minnesota.
 On the wall is a compass rose, from which the distance between Millie’s and popular beach destinations around the world is revealed.
 Floating above diners’ heads is a pristine rowboat from the 1900s.

 In the end, though, it’s the food and drink that will keep Millie’s busy, even when the picnic tables are brought inside and the temperature drops.
 Scribner, 49, has come up with a genius menu that acknowledges the tacos and quesadillas that fly out of the kitchen at the original Millie’s while addressing the wishes of a Washington audience and more than one food fashion.
 Tuna poke and beet-and-avocado crostini look right at home here.